dante690dark/etch-a-sketch/README.md

 # etch-a-sketch

-This project is part of [THE ODIN PROJECT](https://www.theodinproject.com/) course, this project will have DOM manipulation
+This project is part of [THE ODIN PROJECT](https://www.theodinproject.com/) course, this project will have DOM manipulation and flexbox